PatrickMaier/HdpH/hdph-mpi-allgather-0.0.2/README.md

 Building this package
 ---------------------

-This package has been tested with OpenMPI 1.4.3 and MPICH2 1.4.1p1.
+This package has been tested with OpenMPI 1.4.3, MPICH2 1.4.1p1 and MPICH 3.1.
 The cabal file has been deliberately stripped of specifics of particular MPI implementations, so all information about libraries and includes must be provided on the command line.
 (Someone should write autoconf scripts to